11BelowStudio/ce811/README.md

 the lab work (or one of the assignments) that involves the framework for The Resistance.

-Specifically, this is the Lab 3 branch.
+Specifically, this is the branch I'm using for the The Resistance assignment

 thank u for ur patience